chli09/chli09.github.io/_pages/about.md

 ---

-"Hey!
+Hey!
 This is Chuanhan Li.
 I'm a 2nd year PhD student at UCSC working with [Prof. Yuanchao Xu](https://yuanchaoxu6.github.io/).

 I spend my time hacking on hardware security (TEEs, Side Channel Defense, etc.).
-Right now, I'm working on building efficient, scalable security designs for CXL."
+Right now, I'm working on building efficient, scalable security designs for CXL.

 [//]: Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.